Eldridge Cleaver: Soul on Ice (1968)

 While in prison, he wrote a number of philosophical and political essays, first published in Ramparts magazine and then in book form as Soul on Ice.

 In the most controversial part of the book, Cleaver acknowledges committing acts of rape, stating that he initially raped black women in the ghetto "for practice" and then embarked on the serial rape of white women.
 He described these crimes as politically inspired, motivated by a genuine conviction that the rape of white women was "an insurrectionary act".
 When he began writing Soul on Ice, he unequivocally renounced rape and all his previous reasoning about it.

+I had gone astray—astray not so much from the white man’s law as from being human, civilized—for I could not approve the act of rape.
+Even though I had some insight into my own motivations, I did not feel justified.
+I lost my self-respect.
+My pride as a man dissolved and my whole fragile moral structure seemed to collapse, completely shattered.

+That is why I started to write.
+To save myself.